 The Mochi Set from Paragon Tea Room comes with 30g of Genmaicha, Baking Matcha, and Hojicha Bronze tea powder (a total of 3 packs), glutinous rice flour, corn starch, and Barista Edition Oat Milk from Earth’s Own.
 It also includes two foolproof recipes to make mochi and mochi dip at home.
 Click here for more details.

 If you got too bored from making mochi, you can also use this set to make some popsicles, as Barista Edition Oat Milk is rich and creamy.
-So the flavor won’t get diluted, and instead, it remains nutty and creamy even after frozen.
-I also added some tiny tea mochi to the popsicles, and they surprisingly remain chewy which give a great texture contract for this treat.
+So the flavor won’t get diluted, and instead, it remains nutty and creamy even after freezing.
+I also added some tiny tea mochi to the popsicles, and they surprisingly remain chewy which gives a great texture contrast for this treat.

 Matcha Oat Milk Popsicles with Tea Mochi